kiegroup/appformer/uberfire-docs/docs/uberfireExtensions/preferences.md

 * The recommended one, for a more clean and organized use, is the **Beans API**.
 By using it, you can map a preference as an object, and save and/or load it just by CDI injection, anywhere you want.
 Also, edition screens are provided for users to edit their preferences.
 * There is also a **Low-level API**, which provides a low-level control of scopes.

-For more details on these APIs, see the next sessions.
+For more details on these APIs, see the next sections.